Slow Cooker Corned Beef Recipe

 When cooked, it will also become fork tender.

-Refrigerating: This will last in the refrigerator for up to 4 days.
+Refrigerating: Cooked corn beef will last in the refrigerator for up to 4 days.

-Can Slow Cooker Corned Beef be frozen?
+Can cooked corn beef be frozen?
 We haven’t tried freezing this.
 I think it would be fine in the freezer if stored in an airtight container.

 Reheating: It’s best to reheat corned beef and cabbage on low heat on the stovetop or in the toaster oven.
 We don’t recommend microwaving it.